Can a Girl Get Pregnant if Her Periods Are Irregular?

 I have irregular periods.
 Can I still get pregnant if I don't get my period all the time?

 Yes!
-Any time a girl has unprotected sex, she has the potential to become pregnant.
+Any time a girl has unprotected sex, she could get pregnant.

-Getting pregnant is related to ovulation — the time that a girl is most fertile and has the highest chance of getting pregnant.
-A girl with irregular periods still ovulates, just not on a regular, predictable schedule.
+Getting pregnant is related to ovulation.
+Ovulation is the release of an egg from the ovaries.
+It is the time when a girl is most likely to get pregnant.
+A girl with irregular periods usually still ovulates, just not on a regular, predictable schedule.